gowtham-ggg/JSPracticeDaily/FrontEndInterviewQues1.md

 ---
 # 46. What is Context Api?
 Context API is used to pass global variables anywhere in the code without the prop drilling.
 It helps when there is a need for sharing state between a lot of nested components.
 It is light in weight and easier to use, to create a context just need to call React.createContext().
 No need to install other dependencies or third-party libraries like redux for state management.
+---
+# 47. What is lazy loading?
+Lazy loading is a technique that delays the loading of resources until they are needed, which can improve a website's performance and user experience
+---